How to be Involved

 Involving all stakeholders in the Mental Health Commission’s (MHC) work is essential if improvements in mental health, alcohol and other drug (AOD) outcomes are to be achieved.
 Involving people in the decisions that impact them is essential.
 Genuine and effective engagement results in services being developed and delivered in a way that meets the needs of consumers, support persons and the broader community.
 The Commission recognises the valuable contribution that consumers, families, carers and community members make to the planning, implementation, delivery and evaluation of mental health, and AOD programs and services.
 To build and extend on the progress the Commission has made in recent years with involving consumers, families, carers and community members as part of its core business and decision making processes, the Mental Health Commission invites you to be involved.

-To support our growing commitment to lived experience representation across a wide variety of mental health and alcohol and other drug planning and co-design projects, we invite you to get connected and subscribe to Stakeholder Connect.
-We are keen to know something about you, your interests and experiences so we can best match you to specific engagement opportunities when they arise.
-The registration process includes 17 questions however only 3 are mandatory, so please only share what you are comfortable with.
+To support our growing commitment to lived experience representation across a wide variety of mental health and AOD planning and co-design projects, we invite you to get connected and subscribe to Stakeholder Connect, or follow us on social media to hear from us more frequently.

 Mental Health Network